apache/openwhisk-wskdeploy/specification/html/spec_actions.md

 </html>

 ### Requirements

-- The Action name (i.e., &lt;actionName&gt; MUST be less than or equal to 256 characters.</p>
+- The Action name (i.e., &lt;actionName&gt; MUST be less than or equal to 256 characters.
 - The Action entity schema includes all general <a href="#SCHEMA_ENTITY">Entity Schema</a> fields in addition to any fields declared above.
 - Supplying a runtime name without a version indicates that OpenWhisk SHOULD use the most current version.
 - Supplying a runtime <i>major version</i> without a <i>minor version</i> (et al.) indicates OpenWhisk SHOULD use the most current <i>minor version</i>.